Written by Nic Bartolotta

 - The treatment of chronic, seemingly unavoidable injuries like runner’s knee, tennis elbow, and shin splints

-So instead of “taking it easy” for the next few weeks, you can accelerate your recovery time and treat painful injuries on every part of your body.
+So, instead of "taking it easy" for the next few weeks, you can accelerate your recovery time and treat painful injuries by foam rolling 1-2x daily.

-If you’re using it to treat injuries, always avoid rolling directly over injured muscles, tendons, and joints – this will worsen your injury.
-Instead, foam roll the area above, below, and opposite the problem area.
+If you're using it to treat injuries, always avoid rolling directly over injured muscles, tendons, and joints – this will worsen your injury.
+Instead, foam rolls above, below, and opposite the problem area.
 This will alleviate tension in the surrounding area, allowing the inflamed area to relax and heal.

-Foam rolling helps reduce muscle soreness, increase muscle & joint flexibility, and enhances muscle activation.
-All of these things help prevent injuries.
+Foam rolling helps reduce muscle soreness, increase muscle and joint flexibility, and enhance muscle activation.
+These actions help prevent injuries.

-Foam rolling before a game won’t keep you from getting hurt; sometimes accidents happen.
-But a consistent foam rolling routine will increase the strength and elasticity of your muscles, reducing your risk of injury.
-You’ll have the benefit of staying healthy while others complain of pulled muscles, strains, and cramps.
+Foam rolling before a game won't keep you from getting hurt; sometimes accidents happen.
+However, a consistent foam rolling routine will increase the strength and elasticity of your muscles, reducing your risk of injury.
+You'll benefit from staying healthy while others complain of pulled muscles, strains, and cramps.

-The benefits of foam rolling are difficult to quantify.
-But if you ask any one of the NBA, MLB, NFL, or NHL athletes we work with, they’ll tell you that the Rolflex foam roller is essential to their success.
-It helps them stay injury-free, recover quickly after long road trips, and operate at peak performance, even as the other athletes try to manage this pain by sitting out of important practices and games.
+The benefits of foam rolling are challenging to quantify.
+But if you ask any of the NBA, MLB, NFL, or NHL athletes we work with, they'll tell you that the Rolflex foam roller is essential to their success.
+It helps them stay injury-free, recover quickly after long road trips, and operate at peak performance, even as the other athletes try to manage this pain by sitting out of essential practices and games.

 And if you want to train, play, and recover like the best athletes in the world, you need to add foam rolling to your daily fitness routine.